jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 * 24 hours a day,
 * 7 days a week,
 * every day of the year,
-* regardless of where we live,
+* regardless of where we live
-* and wherever we go

 ___